 Using makeup tricks and training your facial muscles to thin out big lips can be somewhat helpful, but doesn’t do a lot for those with lips that are very large or that cause functional problems like drooling.
 Severely large lips may likely require plastic surgery to correct.

 Lips that are too prominent can take away attention from the rest of the face.
 Further, excessively big lips can cause problems with oral function - including keeping the mouth closed while chewing, pronouncing certain words correctly, and unintentional drooling.
-The good news is that there are various corrective procedures and techniques that can help.
+The good news is that various corrective procedures and techniques can help.

 Many women can make their lips appear smaller than they are by applying makeup in certain ways.
 Some people also perform facial exercises to help thin out the fat stores in their lips and faces to create a thinner-lipped appearance.
 However, the results from these home remedies are normally marginal at best.
 Further, in the case of makeup, nothing is done to permanently correct the true appearance of the lips.

 For those who have overly large lips that cause them to be continuously concerned about their appearance, various plastic surgery procedures might be helpful.
 However, not all people are equally suited for these operations.
 It’s always best to discuss your options for enhancing the appearance of your lips and face with a plastic surgeon or other doctors that understand facial aesthetics.

 To learn more about our content creation practices, visit our Editorial Process page.